ceshine/aqi-bot/README.md

 Adjust behaviors according to the pollution level.

 ### 3. More robust schedule
 Sometimes the update from an station can be delayed for more than 20 minutes(the maximum allowed delay in the current setting).
-Need a more
+Need a retry mechanism.

 ### 4. Testing Mechanism
 A public testing bot seems necessary.
 But has to consider ways to avoid abusing.